Grinder7/minesweeper-electron/README.md

 # minesweeper-electron

-A copy of minesweeper game.
+A sh*t copy of minesweeper game.